Trandate Side Effects

 Generic Name: labetalol

-Note: This document contains side effect information about labetalol.
-Some of the dosage forms listed on this page may not apply to the brand name Trandate.
+Note: This page contains side effects data for the generic drug labetalol.
+It is possible that some of the dosage forms included below may not apply to the brand name Trandate.

 For the Consumer